LacunaSoftware/docs/docs.en-us/articles/amplia-reg/on-premises/linux/update.md

 [!include[Update to vNext](../../../../../includes/amplia-reg/linux/update-vnext.md)]

 > [!WARNING]
-> Release Candidate versions are not production-ready.
-Proceed at your own risk.
+> Release Candidate versions are not production-ready and thus should only be installed on
+> staging or test environments.

 ## See also